microrealestate/microrealestate/README.md

 ```shell
 $ ./mre start
 ```
-> First start takes time as few docker images are built
+> Startup takes time as a few docker images are built.

 > `mre` is a bash script.
 It doesn't work on windows.